ToastCodes/Data-Wizard/README.md

 - file.edit
 - file.tra

-**Note: All other important commands can be seen by typing "help" in the program.**
+**Note: All other important commands can be seen by typing "help" in the console.**